webview/webview/README.md

 ## Known issues

-Please note that webview is not a full web browser and thus does not support `alert`, `confirm` and `prompt` dialogs.
+- A webview is not a full web browser and thus does not support `alert`, `confirm` and `prompt` dialogs.
 Additionally, `console.*` methods are not supported.

-Ubuntu users need to install the `webkit2gtk-4.0` as development dependency via `sudo apt install webkit2gtk-4.0`.
+- Ubuntu users need to install the `webkit2gtk-4.0` as development dependency via `sudo apt install webkit2gtk-4.0`.
 If the package can't be found `webkit2gtk-4.0-dev` may be used instead.
-FreeBSD is also supported via webkit2 which may be installed by running `pkg install webkit2-gtk3`.
+- FreeBSD is also supported via webkit2 which may be installed by running `pkg install webkit2-gtk3`.

-Execution on OpenBSD requires `wxallowed` [mount(8)](https://man.openbsd.org/mount.8) option.
+- Execution on OpenBSD requires `wxallowed` [mount(8)](https://man.openbsd.org/mount.8) option.

 ## License